Texas Layoffs — September 2011

 Largest Layoffs

-The biggest impact was at Northrop Grumman Technical Services at its Fort Hood facility, reporting 213 affected workers.
+The most significant filing came from Northrop Grumman Technical Services at its Fort Hood facility, reporting 213 affected workers.
 Sara Lee Food Service followed with 151 workers.

 Trend & Outlook